 Applies to: companies with employees, including one-person limited companies

 The Coronavirus Job Retention Scheme is a grant to pay employees’ wages, and will be administered by HMRC.
 You will be reimbursed up to 80% of salaries (up to a cap of £2,500 per employee per month), the payments can be backdated to 1st March.
-As of 12/05/2020, the scheme will run until August in the current form (meaning if you claim, you cannot work), and will support part-time working from August to October.
+As of 02/06/2020, the scheme will run until August in the current form (meaning if you claim, you cannot work), and will support part-time working from August to October.
+In addition, the level of support you receive will be tapered from August onwards.
+Read more here.

 The important aspect to note is that this is only available for your payroll / PAYE earnings: dividend income from your limited company is not covered by this or any other support scheme.
 This means, in many cases, only a small proportion of your total income will be supported by this grant.